Rhinorrhea

-Rhinorrhea, rhinorrhoea, or informally runny nose is the free discharge of a thin mucus fluid from the nose; it is a common condition.
+Rhinorrhea (American English), also spelled rhinorrhoea or rhinorrhœa (British English), or informally, runny nose, is the free discharge of a thin mucus fluid from the nose; it is an extremely common condition.
 It is a common symptom of allergies (hay fever) or certain viral infections, such as the common cold or COVID-19.
+Rhinorrhea varies in color and consistency depending upon the underlying cause.
 It can be a side effect of crying, exposure to cold temperatures, cocaine abuse, or drug withdrawal, such as from methadone or other opioids.
-Treatment for rhinorrhea is not usually undertaken, but there are a number of medical treatments and preventive techniques.
+Treatment for rhinorrhea may be aimed at reducing symptoms or treating underlying causes.
+Rhinorrhea usually resolves without intervention, but may require treatment by a doctor if symptoms last more than 10 days or if symptoms are the result of foreign bodies in the nose.

-The term was coined in 1866 from the Greek rhino- ("of the nose") and -rhoia ("discharge" or "flow").
+The term rhinorrhea was coined in 1866 from the Greek rhino- ("of the nose") and -rhoia ("discharge" or "flow").

 Signs and symptoms

-Rhinorrhea is characterized by an excess amount of mucus produced by the mucous membranes that line the nasal cavities.
+Rhinorrhea is characterized by an excess amount of mucus production in response to parasympathetic stimulation and inflammatory cytokines by mucous membranes that line the nasal cavities.
 The membranes create mucus faster than it can be processed, causing a backup of mucus in the nasal cavities.
 As the cavity fills up, it blocks off the air passageway, causing difficulty breathing through the nose.
-Air caught in nasal cavities, namely the sinus cavities, cannot be released and the resulting pressure may cause a headache or facial pain.
+Air caught in nasal cavities – namely the sinus cavities, cannot be released and the resulting pressure may cause a headache or facial pain.
 If the sinus passage remains blocked, there is a chance that sinusitis may result.
 If the mucus backs up through the Eustachian tube, it may result in ear pain or an ear infection.
 Excess mucus accumulating in the throat or back of the nose may cause a post-nasal drip, resulting in a sore throat or coughing.
-Additional symptoms include sneezing, nosebleeds, and nasal discharge.
+Additional symptoms include lacrimation, sneezing, nosebleeds, and nasal discharge.

 Causes

-The Mayo Clinic says that a runny nose can be caused by anything that irritates or inflames the nasal tissues, including infections such as the common cold and influenza, and allergies and various irritants.
-Some people have a chronically runny nose for no apparent reason (non-allergic rhinitis or vasomotor rhinitis).
+A runny nose can be caused by anything that irritates or inflames the nasal tissues, including infections such as the common cold, influenza, allergies and various irritants.
+Some people have a chronic runny nose for no apparent reason (non-allergic rhinitis or vasomotor rhinitis).
 Less common causes include polyps, a foreign body, a tumor or migraine-like headaches.
-Causes listed (alphabetically) and discussed are: acute sinusitis (nasal and sinus infection), allergies, chronic sinusitis, common cold, coronavirus disease 2019 (COVID-19), decongestant nasal spray overuse, deviated septum, dry air, eosinophilic granulomatosis with polyangiitis, granulomatosis with polyangiitis, hormonal changes, influenza (flu), lodged object, medicines (such as those used to treat high blood pressure, erectile dysfunction, depression, seizures and other conditions), nasal polyps, non-allergic rhinitis (chronic congestion or sneezing not related to allergies), occupational asthma, pregnancy, respiratory syncytial virus (RSV), spinal fluid leak, and tobacco smoke.
+Some causes of rhinorrhea include: acute sinusitis (nasal and sinus infection), allergies, chronic sinusitis, common cold, coronaviruses (COVID-19), decongestant nasal spray overuse, deviated septum, dry air, eosinophilic granulomatosis with polyangiitis, granulomatosis with polyangiitis, hormonal changes, influenza (flu), lodged object, medicines (such as those used to treat high blood pressure, erectile dysfunction, depression, seizures and other conditions), nasal polyps, non-allergic rhinitis (chronic congestion or sneezing not related to allergies), occupational asthma, pregnancy, respiratory syncytial virus (RSV), spinal fluid leak, and tobacco smoke.